 False Albacore Fishing Tips

 Capt.
-Mike Hogan joins Capt.
-Shaun Ruge to cover step by step instructions for targeting Albies on small metal and Epoxy Jigs.
+Mike Hogan covers step by step instructions for targeting Albies on small metals and Epoxy Jigs.
 This is the perfect step-by-step guide for anglers new to Albie fishing, or seasoned veterans looking for a few new techniques.

 - Skippy Retrieve: Reel “reel”-y fast on topwater so the baits are skipping across the surface